prantlf/astrobench-cli/README.md

 ### run(options: object): Promise

 The main module exports a function which runs a web page with benchmarks and returns a [Promise] to an array of objects with results of benchmark suites.
+See also the [`Runner`] class below.

 Recognised options: